datahub-project/datahub/docs/managed-datahub/approval-workflows.md

 - Propose Glossary Terms - Allows to propose terms at the Entity level
 - Propose Dataset Column Glossary Terms - Allows to propose terms at the Dataset Field level

-To be able to see the proposals Tab you need the <strong>"View Metadata Proposals"</strong> PLATFORM privilege
+To be able to see the Proposals Tab you need the <strong>"View Metadata Proposals"</strong> PLATFORM privilege

 #### Privileges for Managing Proposals